nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Some REST and CRUD takeaways from today's experiences:

 - Forms support POST, GET, PUT/PATCH, and DELETE.
-- Forms do so while submitting _a query formatted data steam_, meaning it is in the URL e.g. 'http://foo.net/thing?item=bar'.
+- Forms do so while submitting _a query formatted data steam_, meaning it is in the URL for example [http://foo.net/thing?item=bar].
 - To submit a JSON (or XML) Body from a form, the action must be _POST_, which could be unsafe for idempotent resource requests.
 - Idempotent: On every execution/trigger, the function will return the same result.
 - To work around the form-submission problem, a means to get an identifier is necessary so that the REST Verbs can be used consistent with RESTful design.